How do exponential size solutions arise in semidefinite programming?: Introduction

-\paragraph{Linear programs and polynomial size solutions} The classical linear programming (LP) feasibility problem asks whether a system of linear inequalities has a solution, where the matrix $A$ and the vector $b$ both have integer entries.
-When the answer is ``yes", then by a classical argument a feasible rational $x$ has size at most $2 n^2 \log n$ times the size of $(A,b).$ When the answer is ``no", there is a certificate of infeasibility whose size is similarly bounded.
-Here and in the sequel by ``size" of a matrix or vector we mean the number of bits necessary to describe it.
+has a solution, where the $a_i$ and $b$ are column vectors with integer entries.
+When the answer is ``yes", then by a classical argument there exists a feasible rational $x$ whose size is at most $2 m^2 \log m$ times the size of the matrix $[a_1, \dots, a_m, b].$ When the answer is ``no", there is a certificate of infeasibility whose size is similarly bounded.

-\co{ As a consequence, all polynomial time algorithms for linear programming feasibility are designed to compute a feasible $x, \, $ or an infeasibility certificate. }
+Here and in the sequel we define size (or bit-length) as in \cite[Section 2.1]{schrijver1998theory}.
+Precisely, the size of a rational number $p/q, \, $ where $p$ and $q$ are relatively prime integers, is $\lceil \log_2 (| p| + 1) \rceil + \lceil \log_2 (| q| + 1 ) \rceil +1.$ The size of a rational vector with $k$ elements is the sum of the sizes of its elements plus $k;$ and the size of an $k \times \ell$ rational matrix is the sum of the sizes of its elements plus $k \cdot \ell.$ The size of a rational number/vector/matrix is essentially the number of bits needed to describe it in binary representation.

-\paragraph{Semidefinite programs and exponential size solutions} Semidefinite programs (SDPs) are a far reaching generalization of linear programs, and they have attracted widespread attention in the last few decades.
+\paragraph{Semidefinite programs and exponential size solutions} Semidefinite programs (SDPs) are a far reaching generalization of linear programs, and in recent decades they have attracted widespread attention.
 An SDP feasibility problem can be formulated as

-where the $A_i$ and $B$ are symmetric matrices with integer entries and $S \succeq 0$ means that the symmetric matrix $S$ is positive semidefinite.
+where the $A_i$ and $B$ are symmetric matrices with integer entries.
+We assume that the $A_i$ are linearly independent, and as usual, $S \succeq 0$ means that the symmetric matrix $S$ is positive semidefinite.

-\co{In a stark contrast to a linear program, the solutions of \eqref{problem-sdp} may have exponential size in the size of the input.
-This surprising fact is illustrated by the following classic example of Khachiyan: } In a stark contrast to a linear program, the solutions of \eqref{problem-sdp} may have exponential size in the size of the input.
-This surprising fact is illustrated by a classic example of Khachiyan:
+In striking contrast to a linear program, in some cases all feasible solutions of \eqref{problem-sdp} have exponential size as a function of the number of variables.
+This surprising fact is illustrated by a classical convex feasibility problem of Khachiyan: